 Students who wish to apply for university scholarships and discounts listed in this catalog must be current students or complete the OBU admission application for acceptance to the University.
-Merit-based scholarships for incoming freshmen are awarded on the basis of ACT/SAT scores, grade point averages, and other criteria relevant to specific scholarships.
+Merit-based scholarships for incoming freshmen are awarded on the basis of ACT/SAT scores, grade point averages, entry semester, and other criteria relevant to specific scholarships.
 Merit-based scholarships for currently enrolled students are awarded based on the cumulative Ouachita grade point average.
 Incoming freshmen may apply for institutional aid at the time of application for admission to university.
 Priority is given to students completing admission requirements prior to Jan 15.
 (A few scholarships require separate application and are noted accordingly.)

 Students wishing to be considered for need-based aid should complete the Free Application for Federal Student Aid.
 The FAFSA is required to determine eligibility for Ouachita, federal, and state need-based aid.
-The application should be completed after December 31 each year with the most current year's tax information.
-The FAFSA priority processing date at Ouachita is June 1 prior to enrollment.
+The application should be completed after October 1 each year using the prior year's tax information.
+The FAFSA priority processing date at Ouachita is May 1 prior to enrollment.